hojunieee/trafficlight_with_ml/README.md

 - The image data set is from the Udacity course "Introduction to Selfdrivng Car Nanodegree Program"
 - I optimized the neural network architecture originally designed for the MNIST dataset to fit a traffic light image dataset.
 - I trained and tested for a traffic light image dataset, resulting in 99% accuracy.
 (When using multi-layered NN, not CNN)
+- But the acccuracy ranges from 95%~99% depending on trials, and I'm not sure if this is a normal behavior..?